unionai-oss/unionml/docs/tutorials/mnist.md

 ```

 +++ {"tags": ["remove-cell"]}
-> If you're running this notebook in google colab, you need to restart the kernel to make sure that the newly installed packages are correctly imported in the next line below.
+> If you're running this notebook in google colab, you need to restart the
+> kernel to make sure that the newly installed packages are correctly imported
+> in the next line below.
 +++

-## Step 1: Setup and importing libraries
+## Setup and importing libraries

 First let's import our dependencies and create the UnionML `Dataset` and `Model` objects: